grzegorzmazur/yacas/docs/reference_manual/lists.rst

    swap two elements in a list

-   :param list: the list in which a pair of entries should be swapped
-   :param i1, i2: indices of the entries in ``list`` to swap

    This command swaps the pair of entries with entries ``i1`` and ``i2`` in ``list``.
 So the element at index ``i1`` ends up at index ``i2`` and the entry at ``i2`` is put at index ``i1``.
 Both indices should be valid to address elements in the list.
-Then the updated list is returned.  {Swap()} works also on generic arrays.
+Then the updated list is returned.  :func:`Swap` works also on generic arrays.

    :Example: